nreddi2/data-science-portfolio/index.md

 UNC Charlotte

 ## About Me
-Welcome to my Data Science Studio portfolio.
-This site documents my learning and coding projects, including an exploratory analysis of gender inequality in wages in North Carolina.
+Welcome to my personal portfolio.
+This site documents my learning and coding projects, including an  analysis of gender inequality in wages in North Carolina.

 I am a third-year student at the University of North Carolina at Charlotte, majoring in Data Science and minoring in Software Development.
 I use this portfolio to document my learning and projects in data science.